MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/access-control/local-accounts.md

 -   Windows 10
 -   Windows Server 2016

-This reference topic for the IT professional describes the default local user accounts for servers, including how to manage these built-in accounts on a member or standalone server.
-This topic does not describe the default local user accounts for an Active Directory domain controller.
+This reference topic for IT professionals describes the default local user accounts for servers, including how to manage these built-in accounts on a member or standalone server.

 ## <a href="" id="about-local-user-accounts-"></a>About local user accounts